Reduce, reuse, recycle for Highland

-From the 1st of January 2021 a ban on landfilling biodegradable municipal waste (BMW) in Scotland will come into force.
+From the 1 January 2021 a ban on landfilling biodegradable municipal waste (BMW) in Scotland will come into force.
 The ban is one of a number of measures set out in the Waste (Scotland) Regulations 2012 to promote more sustainable resource use and waste management and the development of a more circular economy.
 The ban is also intended to address the negative environmental and climate impacts of landfilling waste.

 In order to meet the ban urgent action is required to deliver suitable alternative waste management arrangements for residual waste (refuse) collected by the Highland Council.

 In June 2019 planning permission was granted for a new centralised waste management facility (Materials Recovery Facility) on part of the former Longman landfill site in Inverness.

 The Materials Recovery Facility will receive and process Highland refuse to recover recyclable materials.
 It will also reclaim value from the remaining refuse by preparing it for use as Refuse Derived Fuel.
 The Refuse Derived Fuel would be exported for use elsewhere in Scotland, the UK or Europe in thermal treatment facilities (Energy From Waste plants), which use the fuel to produce electricity and heat.